Ballard, July 2019

-At the Crow Valley stop sign we continue straight ahead along the southern base of Turtleback Mountain, following the cliff-hugging narrowing road as it echoes the contours of Massacre Bay, site of an 1858 raid on a local Lummi Indian village by a First Nation group that had come by canoe from north of Vancouver Island.
+At the Crow Valley stop sign we continue straight ahead along the southern base of Turtleback Mountain, following the cliff-hugging narrowing road as it echoes the contours of Massacre Bay, site of an 1858 raid on a local Lummi Indian village by Haida that had come by canoe from Haida Gwaii (Queen Charlotte Islands), north of Vancouver Island.

 After a heavy snow one Thanksgiving weekend this stretch of Deer Harbor Road became treacherous and scary.
 Trees had fallen across parts of it and we felt lucky to get home.
 Many island pickups carry chainsaws to clear roads blocked by trees knocked over by wind, snow, or fatigue.

 One sunny day years back, Yvonne and I walked this section of Deer Harbor Road and didn’t like it at all.
 It’s too narrow and peppered with blind curves and hills.
 I can’t imagine riding a bicycle here.

 We pass Cormorant Road on the right, with access west to homes along the water that have a view of Waldron and farther away Stuart Island.
 The Deer Harbor Community Club building comes into view on the left.
 Built in 1905, it served as Deer Harbor’s two-room school before consolidation and busing to Eastsound.

 What?
 The bell tower is missing, tar paper covering its former seat.
 Snooping behind the building we see a new pyramidical plywood bell tower roof under construction, evidently to be raised somehow into position eventually.
 Howard, past president and jack-of-all-trades, is surely involved.

 The building and grounds look good, well cared for.
 The heather Yvonne planted thirteen years ago in back after the kitchen remodeling project was completed is thick and fragrant.
 Memories crowd around: potlucks, music, fundraising, history exhibits, talent shows, friendships.
 Our Deer Harbor cohort has done well by this historic building.